Clinical Trials Using Exemestane

 This phase Ib trial studies the side effects and best dose of ipatasertib when given together with aromatase inhibitor (letrozole, anastrozole, or exemestane), fulvestrant, and / or palbociclib in treating patients with hormone receptor positive, HER2 negative breast cancer that has spread from where it started to nearby tissue or lymph nodes (locally advanced) or to other places in the body (metastatic).
 Stopping (inhibiting) an enzyme called Akt in tumor cells may stop cancer resistance to standard of care treatment.
 Ipatasertib is a type of inhibitor that may stop the growth of tumor cells by inhibiting Akt.
 Through the different combinations of ipatasertib and the standard of care drugs, the chance of cancer cells becoming resistant to the standard of care drugs may decrease, causing cancer cells to stop growing and spreading.

 Location: Massachusetts General Hospital Cancer Center, Boston, Massachusetts

 The XENERA™ 1 Study Tests Xentuzumab in Combination With Everolimus and Exemestane in Women With Hormone Receptor Positive and HER2-negative Breast Cancer That Has Spread

-The main objective of the trial is to assess the anti-tumor activity of xentuzumab in combination with everolimus and exemestane over everolimus and exemestane in patients with HR+ / HER2- advanced or metastatic breast cancer and non-visceral disease.
+The main objective of the trial is to assess the efficacy of xentuzumab in combination with everolimus and exemestane over everolimus and exemestane in patients with HR+ / HER2- advanced or metastatic breast cancer and non-visceral disease.